Ryomen Sukuna: Appearances

-Over 1,000 years ago, during the Heian era, Sukuna was a powerful curse user, served by an underling named Uraume.
+Over 1,000 years ago, during the Heian era, Sukuna was the most powerful curse user at that time, served by an underling named Uraume.
 At the beginning of the story, his power is sealed in 20 mummified fingers scattered throughout the world.
 Megumi Fushiguro traces one of his fingers to Sugisawa High School.
 During an attack by cursed spirits, Yuji Itadori eats the finger and becomes a Jujutsu Sorcerer, with Sukuna regaining consciousness within him.
 Though Yuji has full control over his body, he is targeted for execution due to the danger Sukuna poses, with Satoru Gojo's patronage as his only protection.

-In a mission to contain a Special Grade Cursed Spirit, Yuji and his colleagues are greatly endangered, so the young sorcerer gives Sukuna control of his body, to defeat his assailant.
-Sukuna destroys the opponent, but seizes the moment of freedom to rip out Yuji's heart, and attempts to kill Fushiguro, becoming very interested in the latter.
-When Yuji wrestles back control to save his friend, he dies, and meets Sukuna within his soul.
-Sukuna offers to return Yuji to life, but persuades him to accept a deal allowing Sukuna brief control on one more occasion.
+In a mission to exorcise a Special Grade Cursed Spirit which holds one of Sukuna's fingers, Yuji and his colleagues are greatly endangered, so the young sorcerer gives Sukuna control of his body to defeat his assailant.
+Sukuna destroys the opponent but seizes the moment of freedom to rip out Yuji's heart to ensure he stays in control, ingesting one of his mummified fingers, then attempts to kill Fushiguro, becoming very interested in the latter.
+When Yuji wrestles back control to save his friend, he dies and meets Sukuna within his soul.
+Sukuna offers to return Yuji to life on two conditions, that Yuji allows him to take control of his body for a full minute when he chants "Enchain", and that Yuji will forget about this agreement.
+When Yuji does not oblige Sukuna informs him that even if he were to break the agreement, he would be punished for breaking the contract and even offers that for said full minute he will not kill or hurt anyone during said minute.
+When Yuji still says no, Sukuna offers they will fight to the death, If Yuji wins, he will revive him with no conditions.
+If Yuji loses then he gets revived with Sukuna's.
+Yuji agrees, to which he ultimately gets his head cut off by Sukuna.
 Sukuna remains silent from then on, only roused by an encounter with the Cursed Spirit Mahito, in which he mocks Yuji for losing a friend.

 In the Shibuya Incident, Yuji is gravely injured, and the Cursed Spirit Jogo force-feeds him many of Sukuna's fingers.
 Sukuna, indifferent to Jogo but ultimately coming to praise his strength, kills him after a very destructive battle across the city.
 He reunites with Uraume after the battle, and states he has a plan to regain freedom.
 He then saves Megumi from Mahoraga, his summoned Shikigami, catastrophically razing much of Shibuya ward in the process, before surrendering control back to a traumatized Yuji.